ibm-cloud-docs/mas-ms/getting-started.md

     ![MAS-MS-IBMid-Activated](images/MAS-MS-IBMid-Activated.png "MAS-MS-IBMid-Activated.png"){: caption="Figure 8.
 MAS-MS IBMid Activated" caption-side="bottom"}

-After verification/creation of your IBMid has been completed, proceed to the next section [How to Register for MAS-MS Support Services](#how-to-register-for-mas-ms-support-services)
+After verification/creation of your IBMid has been completed, proceed to the next section [How to Register for MAS-MS Support Services](#how-to-register-for-mas-support)

-## How to Register for MAS-MS Support Services
+## How to Register for Maximo Application Suite Support
-{: #how-to-register-for-mas-ms-support-services}
+{: #how-to-register-for-mas-support}
+Maximo Application Suite support covers both the Application and your Managed Service (MS) environments.

 1. Visit the following link: